Fcmam5/fcc-nightlife-coordination-app/README.md

 Challenge for [FreeCodeCamp.com: Build a Nightlife Coordination App](https://www.freecodecamp.org/challenges/build-a-nightlife-coordination-app).
 This solution is based on this [Express boilerplate](https://github.com/Fcmam5/mini-express-boilerplate), and it uses [Vue.js 2](https://vuejs.org/v2/guide/) and [Lodash](https://lodash.com/docs/4.17.4).

+You can test the application from [https://fcc-nightlife-coord-fcmam5.herokuapp.com/](https://fcc-nightlife-coord-fcmam5.herokuapp.com/).
+I'm sorry if you don't get any result, it's because of Goole places API, my requests are limited per day.

 ## User stories
 * **User Story:** As an unauthenticated user, I can view all bars in my area.